simoneboscolo99/5K_JFS/Tutorial.md

 # Tutorial input scene file

+(instruction)

 In this file we present the different elements that can be inserted in the input file that describes the scene.
 At the end of this file you will be able to understand the examples (which you can find here), the images of which are shown in the readme gallery, and to build your own images.

+All lines starting with the symbol `#` are considered comments, hence they are skipped by the compiler.

 ## Materials

-(color of objects)
+A material, which characterize the and the emission of an object, is declared in the following way:

 `material name = (Brdf(Pigment), Pigment)`